 Js_of_ocaml supports effect handlers with the --enable=effects flag.
-This is based on transformation of the whole program to continuation-passing style.
+This is based on partially transforming the program to continuation-passing style.
 As a consequence, tail calls are also fully optimized.
-This is not the default for now since the generated code is slower, larger and less readable.
-The performance impact is especially large for code that involves a lot of function calls without allocation, since the transformation introduces many intermediate continuation functions.
-We hope to improve on this by transforming the code only partially to continuation-passing style, and by trying alternative compilation strategies.
+This is not the default for now since the generated code can be slower, larger and less readable.
+The transformation is based on an analysis to detect parts of the code that cannot involves effects and keep it in direct style.
+The analysis is especially effective on monomorphic code.
+It is not so effective when higher-order functions are heavily used (Lwt, Async, incremental).
+We hope to improve on this by trying alternative compilation strategies.

 We're still working on dune support for compiling js_of_ocaml programs with effect handlers enabled.